microsoft/NimbusML/src/python/docs/sphinx/installationguide.rst

 Building
 --------------------

-The NimbusML package can also be built from the `source repo <https://github.com/Microsoft/NimbusML>`_ on Github.
-For more details about building and testing, please refer to our `GitHub repo <https://github.com/Microsoft/NimbusML>`_
+The ``nimbusml`` package can also be built from the `source repo <https://github.com/Microsoft/ML.NET-for-Python>`_ on Github.
+For more details about building and testing, please refer to our `GitHub repo <https://github.com/Microsoft/ML.NET-for-Python>`_

 Contributing
 ------------

 This is an open source package and we welcome contributions.
-The source code for the  NimbusML package is `available in GitHub <https://github.com/Microsoft/NimbusML>`_.
+The source code for the  ``nimbusml`` package is `available in GitHub <https://github.com/Microsoft/ML.NET-for-Python>`_.